waltergerych/dirtyml_mqp_2021/README.md

 ------------------------------------------

 ### Tasks
 Below we will lists tasks.
-Every student that should perform the task will have their name as a subbullet under the task.
+Every student that should perform the task will have their name as a sub bullet under the task.
 Students should ~~strikethrough~~ their names after they have completed the task.
 Students are expected to add to this list of tasks themselves.

 - Watch Anaconda tutorial (in  Videos)
     - Kyle